 The two photos to the left show a poured concrete wall leaning inward.
 This is the second wall this house had installed.
-Both the first and now the second replacement wall installed by the builder pushed inward and is leaning.
+Both the first and now the second replacement wall installed by the builder pushed inward and are leaning.

 We are a Fortress Stabilzation Systems Authorized Installer

-This photo shows a bulging wall and is cause for concern and repair
+This photo shows a bulging wall and is cause for concern and repair.

 Fortress Carbon / Kevlar straps anchored to the wall (before painting)